vuejs/vue-cli/docs/guide/README.md

 If you are familiar with [create-react-app](https://github.com/facebookincubator/create-react-app), `@vue/cli-service` is roughly the equivalent of `react-scripts`, although the feature set is different.

-The section on [CLI Service](./cli-service.md) covers its detailed usage.
+The section on [CLI Service](./cli-service.md) covers it's detailed usage.

 ### CLI Plugins